Doubly nonlinear stochastic evolution equations: Applications

 \section{Applications}

-In this last section we present applications of our abstract existence theory to nonlinear SPDE problems.
+We present now the application of the abstract existence theory to nonlinear SPDE problems.
 In particular, we will provide an existence result for martingale solutions for relation \eqref{eq:00}, when complemented with initial and boundary conditions.